IFRCGo/go-web-app/collaborating/translation.md

-## IFRC Go Translation
+## IFRC GO Translation

-The IFRC Go application supports the four official languages of the IFRC: English, French, Spanish, and Arabic.
+The IFRC GO application supports the four official languages of the IFRC: English, French, Spanish, and Arabic.

 TODO: Add documentation regarding translations